PabloSanchi/tr-python-cli/README.md

 - `pip3 install -r requirements.txt`
 - DONE :)

+## Runing tests
+We are using unittest module
+`python3 -m unittest discover -s tests`

 # APPROACH
 As we can see some usage examples that we can use with the `tr` command are `tr A-Z a-z`, `tr A-Z"[:digit:]" a-z`